apache/mina-sshd/docs/event-listeners.md

 ```

-**Note:** the attached attributed are automatically removed once handle has been closed - regardless of
+**Note:** the attached attributes are automatically removed once handle has been closed - regardless of
 whether the close attempt was successful or not.
 In other words, after `SftpEventListener#closed` has been
 called, all attributes associated with the handle are cleared.